ChrissO2/BeatShop/README.md

 # BeatShop

-Application created in Django rest framework and vuex.
+Application created in Django rest framework and vue.
 To run the API you need to makemigrations in django project by running these commands:

 python manage.py makemigrations